 Cervical stenosis often causes no symptoms.

-The opening of the cervix can be widened to relieve symptoms.
+The cervix can be widened to relieve symptoms.

 In cervical stenosis, the passageway through the cervix (from the vagina to the main body of the uterus) is narrow or completely closed.